-In this IIL revision lecture Alison Cooper shared her considerable knowledge and experience to provide guidance to candidates to help master the CII Diploma units, focusing on MCQ and coursework.
+In this IIL revision lecture Alison Cooper will share her considerable knowledge and experience to provide guidance to candidates to help master the CII Diploma units, focusing on MCQ and coursework.
 These insights have been gained primarily from her experience as a CII Senior Examiner and Marker.

-Alison explained that with the change in CII focus from exams to Mixed Assessment, a new approach and skill set is required by CII candidates.
+Alison will explain that with the change in CII focus from exams to Mixed Assessment, a new approach and skill set is required by CII candidates.
 Mixed Assessment requires candidates to demonstrate their theoretical knowledge in the multiple-choice exam and their practical knowledge/experience in the coursework component.

-This revision presentation highlighted a structured route to CII students studies including:
+This revision presentation will highlight a structured route to CII students studies including:

 - How to master the syllabus and focus on learning objectives

 - How to prepare for the MCQ exam